department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/form-templates-update.md

 ![file upload review state]({{site.baseurl}}/images/file-upload-review-state.png)

 #### Usability guidance:
-- **Don’t ask if it does not affect the delivery of a service** You should only ask users to upload documents if absolutely necessary
+- **Don’t ask if it does not affect the delivery of a service.** You should only ask users to upload documents if absolutely necessary
-- **Avoid error states by listing out what types and sizes of files are accepted** The types of files accepted depend on the form.
+- **Avoid error states by listing out what types and sizes of files are accepted.** The types of files accepted depend on the form.
 Most forms accept pdf, jpg, jpeg, and png.
-- **Validate file uploads**  A validation message for when a user skips uploading a required document: *Please upload a file.* When there needs to be at least one required document: *Please upload at least one file*
+- **Validate file uploads.**  A validation message for when a user skips uploading a required document: *Please upload a file.* When there needs to be at least one required document: *Please upload at least one file*

 **Live application examples:**